shd101wyy/crossnote/README.md

   // Default latex engine for Pandoc export and latex code chunk.
   latexEngine: 'pdflatex',

-  // Whether to enable script execution.
-  // Disabling this will prevent executing code chunks and importing javascript files.
+  // Enables executing code chunks and importing javascript files.
+  // ⚠ ️ Please use this feature with caution because it may put your security at risk!
+  //    Your machine can get hacked if someone makes you open a markdown with malicious code while script execution is enabled.
   enableScriptExecution: false
 }